emranxec/KeepLearning/README.md

 public class FourWheeler extends Vehicle{}

 ```
-##### Hibernate Joined Table Strategy
+#### Hibernate Joined Table Strategy (strategy=InheritanceType.JOINED)
 - Tables are normalized.
 - You can define NOT NULL constraints.
-- Low performance as it runs OUTER JOIN as well as INNER JOIN in select stements.
+- Low performance as it runs OUTER JOIN as well as INNER JOIN in select statements.

 > All the entries in the DB will be created in one table that is corresponding table of parent entity and the tables
 > corresponding to the child entities will have reference to it.